datoviz/datoviz/docs/expert/canvas.md

     int main()
     {
-        // Create an app with the default backend, which is the GLFW backend.
+        // Create a singleton application with a GLFW backend.
-        DvzApp* app = dvz_create_app(DVZ_DEFAULT_BACKEND);
+        DvzApp* app = dvz_app(DVZ_BACKEND_GLFW);

+        // Use the first detected GPU.
+The last argument is the GPU index.
+        DvzGpu* gpu = dvz_gpu(app, 0);

-        // Create a canvas with the default width and height.
+        // Create a new canvas with the size specified.
+The last argument is for optional flags.
-        DvzCanvas* canvas = dvz_create_canvas(app, DVZ_DEFAULT_WIDTH, DVZ_DEFAULT_HEIGHT);
+        DvzCanvas* canvas = dvz_canvas(gpu, 1280, 1024, 0);

-        // Run the event loop.
+        // Run the main rendering loop.
-        dvz_run_app(app);

-        // Once the event loop is finished, destroy the app and all canvases. dvz_destroy_app(app);
+        dvz_app_run(app, 0);

+        // We need to clean up all objects handled by Datoviz at the end. dvz_app_destroy(app);

         return 0;
     }
     ```

-The event loop is an infinite loop that continuously refreshes the canvas until the Escape key is pressed, at which point the canvas is closed.
+The rendering loop is an infinite loop that continuously refreshes the canvas until the Escape key is pressed, at which point the canvas is closed.
 The canvas destruction logic (freeing the memory on the host and on the GPU) is called automatically as soon as the canvas is closed.

 Multiple canvases can be created.
 The application stops as soon as there is no remaining open canvas.
-In that case, the application is automatically destroyed.

 ## Changing the background color

-By default, when creating a Canvas without creating a Scene, the background color is black.
-Here is how to change it:

-=== "Python"
-    ```python
-    # TODO: not implemented yet
-    ```
+The C API provides a function to change the background color of a canvas.

 === "C"
     ```c
-    // Red background.
-    dvz_clear_color(canvas, (DvzColor) {{255, 0, 0}, 255});
+    dvz_canvas_clear_color(canvas, (VkClearColorValue){{1, 0, 0, 1}});
     ```